trabbAC4/Virasat-Cafe-App/README.md

 Sep 2021

 Project description

 -Developed online shop webpage for local restaurant (Virasat Cafe in Jackson Heights, Queens) -Implemented payment functionality using Stripe API -Implemented location services using google maps API -Utilized HTML,CSS, and Javascript to develop webpage -Utilized node.js to handle backend functionality

-To see the website do these steps-
+To see the website perform these steps

 Download the zip file of this repo
 Extract the folder within the zip file and open that folder in Visual Studio Code